Noncommutative maximal operators with rough kernels: Introduction and state of main result

 On the other hand, the classical theory of singular integral operator tells us that to ensure the weak type (1,1) bound of the Calder\'on-Zygmund operator, the regularity condition of kernel can be relaxed to the so-called H\"ormander condition (see \eg \cite{Hor60} or \cite{Gra14C}).
 Moreover, A. P. Calder\'on and A. Zygmund in \cite{CZ56} further studied the singular integral operator with a rough homogeneous kernel defined by \Be \pv\int_{\R^d}\fr{\Om(x-y)}{|x-y|^d}f(y)dy \Ee and established its $L_p$ boundedness for all $1<p<\infty$.
-For its weak type (1,1) boundedness , it was quite later showed by S. Hofmann \cite{Hof88} in two dimensions and by A. Seeger in higher dimensions \cite{See96} (see further result by T. Tao \cite{Tao99}).
+For its weak type (1,1) boundedness, it was quite later showed by S. Hofmann \cite{Hof88} (independently by M. Christ and Rubio de Francia \cite{CR88}) in two dimensions and by A. Seeger in higher dimensions \cite{See96} (see further result by T. Tao \cite{Tao99}).
 Therefore a natural question inspired by work \cite{Par09} is that can we weaken the Lipschitz regularity of kernel to the H\"ormander condition or even rough homogeneous kernel.
 This problem has been open since then.
 The purpose of this paper is to develop some theory in this aspect for a class of rough operators.
-We consider the most fundamental operator: the maximal operator with a rough kernel which is defined by (in the sense of classical harmonic analysis) \Be M_\Om f(x)=\sup_{r>0}\fr{1}{|B(x,r)|}\int_{B(x,r)}\big|\Om(x-y)f(y)\big|dy \Ee where $B(x,r)$ is a ball in $\R^d$ with center $x$ and radius $r$, the kernel $\Om$ is a homogeneous function defined on $\R^d\setminus\{0\}$ with degree zero, that is
+We consider the most fundamental operator: the maximal operator with a rough kernel which is defined by (in the sense of classical harmonic analysis) \Be M_\Om f(x)=\sup_{r>0}|M_rf(x)|,\quad M_rf(x)=\fr{1}{|B(x,r)|}\int_{B(x,r)}\Om(x-y)f(y)dy \Ee where $B(x,r)$ is a ball in $\R^d$ with center $x$ and radius $r$, the kernel $\Om$ is a homogeneous function defined on $\R^d\setminus\{0\}$ with degree zero, that is

 Notice that the maximal operator $M_\Om$ is a generalization of the Hardy-Littlewood maximal operator (by setting $\Om$ as a constant then $M_\Om$ is exactly the Hardy-Littlewood maximal operator). $M_\Om$ is very important in the theory of rough singular integral since it could be used to control many operators with rough kernels, which just like that the Hardy-Littlewood maximal operator plays an important role in analysis.
 By the method of rotation, it is easy to see that $M_\Om$ is bounded on $L_p(\R^d)$ for all $1<p\leq\infty$ if $\Om\in L_1(\S^{d-1})$ (see \eg \cite{Gra14C}).
 However, the weak (1,1) boundedness of $M_\Om$ is quite challenging.
 It was proved by M. Christ \cite{Chr88} that $M_\Om$ is of weak type (1,1) if $\Om\in L_q(\S^1)$ with $1<q\leq\infty$ in two dimensions.
 Later M. Christ and Rubio de Francia \cite{CR88} showed in higher dimensions $M_\Om$ is weak (1,1) bounded if $\Om\in L\log^+ L(\S^{d-1})$ by a depth investigation of the geometry in Euclidean space.
 For more topics including open problems related to the maximal operator $M_\Om$, we refer to see the survey article \cite{Ste98}, \cite{GS99}, \cite{GSP17} and the references therein.